Ketosis: What is it and How to Achieve It

 Consuming coffee or another source of caffeine in the morning, perhaps during an intermittent fast, is a powerful way to stimulate ketone production.
 A recent study found that caffeine consumption in the morning significantly increased ketones in a dose-dependent manner (5).

 If you are sensitive to caffeine, then this one may not be the best option.
 However, if you are a big coffee or tea drinker, try out this Fat Burning Coffee or this Keto Matcha Green Tea to provide a caffeine boost and dose of healthy fats to get your day started.
 This combination is especially great for those who find themselves with massive cravings around lunch time.

 MCT stands for medium chain triglyceride.
 It is a type of fat that occurs naturally in coconuts and palm oil.
 This kind of fat is very easily converted into ketones for energy but unfortunately, it only occurs in relatively small doses in coconuts or palm kernel oil.

 Luckily, researchers have been able to extract and concentrate MCTs into a concentrated form that can be an excellent companion for ketosis.
 This tasteless oil can be consumed alone, added to smoothies, drizzled over food, or blended into a fat burning coffee to provide ketones for energy.

 When looking for an MCT oil, it is important to avoid those containing lauric acid.
 This is because, although it is technically an MCT, it does not convert into ketones very well.
-I recommend using an MCT oil that is made primarily of the C8 and C10 MCTs, such as this one.
+I recommend using an MCT oil that is made purely of the C8 MCTs, such as this one.

 A new and game-changing development in the world of ketosis is supplemental exogenous ketones.
 While MCT oil is great for providing a readily available source of ketones, exogenous ketones take it a step further and quickly place the body in a state of ketosis.